Essential Oils For Spring Allergies

 After a long winter, many people look forward to the blooming of trees and flowers in the spring, but this time of year also brings some unwanted nasty side-effects for a growing number of people.

 It has been estimated that about 15% of the population of all industrialised countries now suffer from spring allergies, with figures in the UK recently reaching over 25% according to the European Society of Allergy and Immunology.
-This figure has now doubled during the past 20 years, which is worrying news.
+This is worrying news since this means that the number of sufferers in the UK has almost doubled during the past 20 years,

 But why do we get these allergies in the first place?

 An allergy is typically the body’s reaction to foreign substances, such as bacteria and viruses, which it doesn’t recognize.
 Although the bacteria, virus or other foreign body might not be life-threatening, the body’s immune system responds as it would to a more lethal foreign attack and this over-reaction can make the sufferer feel quite poorly.

 Hay fever is the most common spring allergy, and it is usually caused by pollens from trees, grass or weeds which causes the immune system to produce antibodies and release a natural substance called histamine that is present in all cells throughout the body.
 Unfortunately, histamine irritates all the upper respiratory passages such as the nose, sinus, throat and eyes, making them swell and produce typical hay fever symptoms such as;